 Calling the Circle of Women from the USA and

-Calling the Circle is the fist step in our international strategy for linking women’s organizations around the world for collective action on mutual concerns.
+Calling the Circle is the first step in our international strategy for linking women’s organizations around the world for collective action on mutual concerns.
 Click for more information!

 WIN’s mission is to assure that all women and girl’s voices are heard in public forums for full participation in their governments and economies.
-We do this by linking them across geographical boundaries and cultures creating exchange of ideas and skills in policy, professional and economic leadership.
+We do this by linking them across geographical boundaries and cultures creating an exchange of ideas and skills in policy, professional, and economic leadership.
 We are women and girls bridging cultures, creeds, classes, ages, and gender preference.

 WIN built the first state policy mechanism to implement the Beijing Platform for Action, (BPFA), from the 1995 4th World Conference on Women known globally as the California Women’s Agenda, (CAWA).